Stat-Cook/deident/paper.md

 ## Acknowledgements

-The development of `deident` was part of the he NuRS and AmreS projects funded by the Health Foundation.
+The development of `deident` was part of the he NuRS and AmReS projects funded by the Health Foundation.

 ## References